opensourceBIM/COBie-plugins/readme.txt

-2/10/2016
+1/5/2017

 WHAT’S NEW?

 NEW FEATURES
+•	Ifc to COBie transformation settings
+•	Design and Construction XLSX Exports
+•	Some QC Report Updates

+BUG FIXES
-•	Bug fixes for Issues 17 and 20
+•	Bug fixes for Issues 26 - 32
-•	Various refactoring
-•	Some new classes to support other XLSX COBie bindings